TAP - Teacher Apprentice Program

 TAP 502.
 Math for Exceptionalities (3).

 Teacher education candidates explore and evaluate instructional theories, principles and research-based instructional strategies appropriate for mathematics for learners with exceptionalities.
 They also become familiar with formal and informal diagnostic tools to identify students experiencing difficulties learning mathematical concepts and gain skill implementing research-based intervention practices for these students.
 In addition, teacher education candidates explore the interface of technology and effective mathematics instruction.
 Through assignments designed to provide practical application of content, they explore resources, technology, research and practices that facilitate specific skill development in students.
 They also learn about strategies to support enjoyment of mathematics for students with diverse and challenging learning needs.
+For undergraduate credit only.
 Course includes diversity content.
+Prerequisite(s): TAP 404.

 TAP 504.
 Special Education Law (3).